helloRupa/redux-lesson/README.md

 - `combineReducers(reducersPOJO)`: function that returns a function combining reducers

 **Pieces from the react-redux package**
-- `Provider`: Component that typically wraps App and makes the store available to `connect`ed components:
+- `Provider`: Component that typically wraps App and makes the store available to `connect`ed components.
+It provides access to the store via a React feature called Contexts.
 ```
 <Provider store={store}>
   <App />